 At night, I clench my jaw.
 While I’m typing this, I’m wiggling my leg.

 But the worst is when my brain starts telling stories about all the horrible things that are about to happen to me.
 That’s when the anxiety dog is ripping everything around it to shreds.
 Couch stuffing everywhere.

 These are all unintentional releases of anxiety.
 This is what happens when it spills over.
-What happens when it’s intentionally channeled into action?
-I don’t ever want to be one of those people that oversimplifies mental illness saying something akin to: “Anxiety?
+But what happens when it’s intentionally channeled into action?
+I don’t ever want to be one of those people that oversimplify mental illness saying something akin to: “Anxiety?
 Maybe you should try exercising?”–but uh–there’s something there.